Which Institutions Own Shares In Elastic N.V. (ESTC)?

 Elastic N.V.
 (ESTC) Insider Activity

-A total of 15 insider transactions have happened at Elastic N.V.
-(ESTC) in the last six months, with sales accounting for 11 and purchases happening 4 times.
-The most recent transaction is an insider sale by Chadwick Jonathan, the company’s Director.
-SEC filings show that Chadwick Jonathan sold 6,250 shares of the company’s common stock on Jul 26 at a price of $72.88 per share for a total of $0.46 million.
-Following the sale, the insider now owns 5102.0 shares.
+A total of 13 insider transactions have happened at Elastic N.V.
+(ESTC) in the last six months, with sales accounting for 9 and purchases happening 4 times.
+The most recent transaction is an insider sale by Moorjani Janesh, the company’s CFO & COO.
+SEC filings show that Moorjani Janesh sold 1,959 shares of the company’s common stock on Sep 09 at a price of $88.55 per share for a total of $0.17 million.
+Following the sale, the insider now owns 76965.0 shares.

-Elastic N.V. disclosed in a document filed with the SEC on Jun 09 that Moorjani Janesh (Chief Financial Officer) sold a total of 2,663 shares of the company’s common stock.
-The trade occurred on Jun 09 and was made at $75.82 per share for $0.2 million.
-Following the transaction, the insider now directly holds 78924.0 shares of the ESTC stock.
+Elastic N.V. disclosed in a document filed with the SEC on Sep 09 that Kulkarni Ashutosh (Chief Executive Officer) sold a total of 7,512 shares of the company’s common stock.
+The trade occurred on Sep 09 and was made at $88.55 per share for $0.67 million.
+Following the transaction, the insider now directly holds 0.13 million shares of the ESTC stock.